Trail3lazer/TriviaGame/README.md

 # TriviaGame

-Learn more about Jared through a game he made!
-Select answers before the time runs out
+Learn more about Jared through a game he made! \n Select answers before the time runs out. \n
 Built with JQuery, JS, HTML, CSS.